DOGECOIN87/awesome-list-rpc-nodes-providers/README.md

 <p> If you would like to be on the #Multichain list <a href="mailto:sponsor@multinodes.xyz">Email Us</a> </p>

+## Blockin.ai

+### Description and Pricing

+[Blockin.ai](https://blockin.ai) is a service provider that offers a range of APIs for various elements linked with Blockchain technology.
+These include APIs for chains, protocols, users, tokens, NFTs, mirrors, subscriptions, and pricing.
+The service supports prominent chains like Ethereum, BNB Chain, Polygon, Avalanche, Optimism, Base, Arbitrum, Bitcoin, Solana, Sui, Aptos, and many more.

+Key features of Blockin.ai cover:
+- Portfolio tracking
+- On-chain analytics
+- Trading analytics
+- NFT analytics
+- Token analytics
+- Portfolio analytics
+- Mirror trading

+There are free subscription plans available for users.
+If you need access to higher demanding tiers, the pricing averages to around 200 USD per 1 million units.

 ### Etherspot

 Etherspot gives developers and their applications the ability to use one or all